An end-to-end requirement-based development and validation process for embedded systems

-This video explains how STIMULUS can improve the validation process, from the simulation of requirements at the specification level to the automatic generation of test vectors and test observers, enabling you to validate your system (model, code, log files) automatically against its reference textual specification.
+This video explains how STIMULUS drastically improves Model-Based Systems Engineering with Requirements-In-the-Loop simulation, from the early validation of requirements at the specification level to the automatic generation of test vectors and test observers during the system testing phase.

 STIMULUS In Action

 How to find conflicting requirements ?

 Discover how STIMULUS automatically detects conficts between requirements at simulation time and how to it helps the user to identify the cause of the conflict.
 This video also shows how simulation helps to detect and fix faulty requirements when no conflict occurs.

 How to find missing requirements ?

 Discover how STIMULUS helps you to identify the situations where some requirements are missing.
 STIMULUS highlights where some behaviours are not specified, enabling you to rewrite your specification until you are satisfied that the behaviour of the system is as intended.